mishraranjeet/onlineshop/README.md

 # onlineshop
-this is small ecommerce website
+This is small ecommerce website developed in dajngo framework with basic frontend tools